GavinMendelGleason/many_worlds/README.md

                w₁ → wₑ
 ```

-There are also very clever ways of relaxing how our worlds come to
+There are also very clever ways of relaxing how our worlds come to a
 shared agreement.
 Instead of having to reduce immediately to `w₂`, we
 can decide that our algorithm only needs to *eventually* get us
 there.
 Intermediate reads, in different localities, will not get the
 same world!

 Sometimes this is good enough, and sometimes good enough is better
-because its faster.
+because it's faster.
 If you have a monotonically increasing counter for
 instance, you don't care if you add one now, or add one later.
 The sum
 at the end will the same.
 People missing a bunch of up-votes when they
 check their social media will not cause serious concern.
 They'll see